markkoszykowski/ECE465---Cloud-Computing/Final Project/README.md

     sh ./build.sh

 At this point, a 'target' folder should have been created.
-To startup the backend server of this service, enter the 'target' folder and run
+To startup the backend server of this service, run

-    java -cp ece465_finalProject-v2.2-jar-with-dependencies.jar edu.cooper.ece465.App
+    java -cp target/ece465_finalProject-v2.2-jar-with-dependencies.jar edu.cooper.ece465.App

 At this point, a backend server will be running which is accessible through the following domain